Juliette Kando is a dancer, choreologist, author on fitness and health, and Fellow of the Benesh Institute at the Royal

-10 Basic Functional Fitness Moves Necessary for Survival
+10 Basic Functional Training Moves Necessary for Survival

 Balance, flexibility, strength, agility, and being comfortable in your body comes from a relatively narrow spectrum of plain, ordinary, basic "forgotten", functional fitness moves that are becoming extinct in many adults today.
 What is a functional move?
 As an extreme example, take the African village woman who carries 20 liters of water on her head for 5 km.
 To us, this is extremely skillful.
 They may one day add that as an Olympic sports feature.
 For the African village woman however, carrying 20 liters of water on her head is normal functional movement behavior.
 She does it every day.

 For now, let us poor crippled Westerners stick to just 10 basic functional moves we all need to be able to perform to maintain a healthy movement vocabulary throughout our lives.

 - Sitting on the floor comfortably